Skip to content

 Which outputs:

 Hello world!
-What a string string we have.
+What a nice string we have.

 String Conversions

-To convert an integer to a string call sint.
+To convert an integer to a string call cf_string_int.

 char* s = sint(NULL, 10);